 Considering these numbers, it is no surprise that Arizona and Hawaii quit observing the time change, and many other states are considering the same thing.

-We have compiled the following list of tips and tricks to help you safely get through the week with the least amount of exhaustion.
+If you live in an area that still practices Daylight Savings Time, you will want to read this list of tips and tricks to help you safely get through the week with the least amount of exhaustion.

 Fuel Your Body